college-254/kenyans_applying_to_us_universities/content/college-guide/02-what-will-you-gain-from-us-universities.md

 There is ample support, typically through a staffed and dedicated careers office, to help you land internships and jobs.
-The careers office offers services such as: one-on-one appointments, resume & cover letter workshops, job fairs where company employees & recruiters source talent, job/internship listings, etc.
+The careers office offers services such as: one-on-one appointments, resume & cover letter workshops, job fairs where companies recruit interns & full-timers, job/internship listings, etc.

 The universities have strong alumni networks, which avail even more career opportunities.
 Want to pursue a career in X?
 Well, there is a database of alumni working on X looking to mentor current students.
-Or maybe alumni from company Y are hosting a panel on campus where they'll discuss how working on X is like, and point you to open positions in Y.
+Or maybe alumni from company Y are hosting a panel on campus where they'll discuss how working on X is like, while pointing you to open positions in Y.

 {{% comment %}}
 In an ideal meritocratic world, only your intrinsic qualifications would